-For traffic understanding tasks, two main metrics: Accuracy (AC) and Macro F1 Score (F1), are used to assess the proposed \Lens.
-To evaluate the traffic generation performance of our model, we utilize the Jensen-Shannon Divergence (JSD) and Total Variation Distance (TVD).
-JSD measures how similar two probability distributions are, reflecting their shared information, while TVD identifies the largest difference in probabilities between two distributions, highlighting the most extreme variances.
+\textbf{Evaluation Metrics. }For the network traffic classification tasks, the Accuracy (AC) and Macro F1 Score (F1) are used to assess the performance.
+For the netowrk traffic generation, the Jensen-Shannon Divergence (JSD) and Total Variation Distance (TVD) are used, following NetGPT~\cite{netgpt}'s experimental setting.
+The JSD measures how similar two probability distributions are, while the TVD identifies the largest difference in probabilities between two distributions.
+Lower JSD and TVD indicate better performance.